mk-pmb/rxu-js/README.md

 ### rxu.contextSlots(m)
-Assuming that `m` is a result object from a successful RegExp match, sets some handy additional slots on `m`:
+Assuming that `m` is a result object from a successful RegExp match, set some handy additional slots on `m`, and return it.

   * `m['@']`: (int) Position of the match.
 Alias for `m.index`.
   * `m.end`: (int) Position of the first character after the match.